Sunday, December 14, 2025

 The weird scheduling to start the season just got weirder for Jamil Hood and the Flying Horses.
 We'll get to that in a bit.

-Troy defeated Colonie, then blew Schalmont out of Zotto Gym, before losing a tough one to Marcellus at HVCC, 63-46, on Saturday afternoon.
+Troy defeated Colonie, then blew Schalmont out of Zotto Gym, before going to HVCC and the Coaches vs. Cancer event, then beating Marcellus, 49-46.

 Now, here's where it gets weird: